thq12345/AnimationEditor/README.txt

 README:
-In assignment 9, we implement all 3 levels (Slider, rotation and layers) and we did this by adding the corresponding JComponents and additional code on the controller (Slider), adding another field in our shape class and adding code in the view classes so it can rotate (Rotation) and creating layers by changing the order of rendering shapes.
+We implement all 3 levels (Slider, rotation and layers) and we did this by adding the corresponding JComponents and additional code on the controller (Slider), adding another field in our shape class and adding code in the view classes so it can rotate (Rotation) and creating layers by changing the order of rendering shapes.

-All the related tests are in the ExtraCreditPtTests.java file.

 We made changes to Model, view and controller to achieve these.